 With a mobile processor, strategically positioned sensors, integrated audio, and the best controllers in the industry, the Quest expertly weaves the deception of immersion in a different universe by engaging three of your five senses.

-This isn’t to imply that the Quest is without its deficiencies.
-It would have been ideal to see the headset utilize the more remarkable Snapdragon 845 or 855 processors.
+This isn’t to imply that the Quest 2 is without its deficiencies.
+It would have been ideal to see the headset utilize the more remarkable Snapdragon XR2 processor.
 Furthermore, a $450 price tag is still a touch of a costly trick for the typical customer.